 Certain regulatory authorities may have jurisdiction enabling them to initiate merger control proceedings even where the Group, according to the Group's assessment, is not subject to pre-merger notification requirements.
 As a result of any such proceedings, regulatory authorities could block the MBCC Acquisition or impose conditions on the Group, and any such conditions could prevent the Group from achieving some or all of the expected benefits and from realizing the anticipated synergies of the MBCC Acquisition.

-As of end of September 2022, unconditional approval has been received in most jurisdictions, including Japan, China, Brazil, South Africa, Morocco, Saudi Arabia, Turkey, and Thailand.
-In North America, Europe and Australia/New Zealand the condition to divest the admixture business has been imposed.
-A process has been started to look for a competent buyer for part of MBCC's admixture business.
-So far, conditions imposed by regulators are expected to result in divestments corresponding to up to CHF 850 million in net sales, with expected CHF 2,150 million in net sales from the MBCC Acquisition remaining for the Group.
+By January 2023, unconditional approval has been received in most jurisdictions, including Brazil, China, Colombia, Japan, Morocco, Russia, Saudi Arabia, Serbia, South Africa, Thailand and Turkey.
+In North America, Europe, United Kingdom, Australia and New Zealand the condition to divest the admixture business had been imposed.
+As a result of such divestment conditions, in January 2023 Sika originally announced that it and INEOS